 May 15 — A Pueblo police officer shot and killed one suspect and injured another while investigating a stolen vehicle in the early morning, according to a press release from the department.
 The sedan was occupied by a male driver and a female passenger.
 The incident is still under investigation but at one point the officer was dragged by the stolen vehicle, according to the department.
 The officer fired and struck both the man and the woman.
 The man died at the scene.
 The woman is in serious condition at a hospital.
 The officer was transported to the hospital with minor injuries.

 May 9 — A man eluding police was shot and killed by Clear Creek County deputies after they say he emerged from the car he purposely set on fire and brandished a gun.
 No deputies were injured.
 Idaho Springs police attempted to stop a silver Saturn for traffic-related reasons, when the vehicle fled, according to Undersheriff Bruce Snelling with the Clear Creek County Sheriff’s Office.
 Idaho Springs police called off the pursuit, but about 10 minutes later, Clear Creek Deputy’s spotted the vehicle on Colorado 103 and pursed the Saturn again.
 Snelling said during the second pursuit, the suspect set the inside of his vehicle on fire.
 The car was stopped and the driver flashed a gun.
 Shots were fired, and the suspect was killed.
 The man was later identified as 57-year-old Darrin Jon Patterson.
 He was pronounced dead at the scene.
+The county announced June 30 that the case will be sent to a grand jury.
+The grand jury concluded in August that no officers would be charged in the shooting, but recommended better mental health resources be made available to people in law enforcement crisis situations.

 May 6 — Police shot and killed an armed suspect in Commerce City.
 According to police, Commerce City, Denver and Department of Corrections officers were looking for a male suspect.
 They encountered him in an apartment building parking lot near Rocky Mountain Arsenal.
 The man was wanted for a violent crime and was armed with a handgun, officials said.
 Shots were fired and he was hit multiple times.
 The man died at a hospital.
 No additional information about the shooting has been released.